 Setting a budget for long-term travel is a difficult and very personal task.
 Knowing how much to save for travel depends on a lot of things and can be tricky if you've never done any long-term travel.
-So after two years of saving for travel and 8 months on the road, we wrote up all our advice and ideas for setting (and sticking to) your travel budget.
+So after two years of saving for travel and a year on the road, we wrote up all our advice and ideas for setting (and sticking to) your travel budget.

 We recently hit a big milestone of our trip – we’ve spent €10,000!
 This sounds like a huge amount of money and even writing it down I still feel a little bit shocked.
 There’s a lot of things we could have done with that kind of cash but we’re confident we’ve made some excellent financial/life decisions.

 Here’s what we got for out of our €5k each:

 - A five-day trip to the Maldives